-In the recent years, test automation have become sort of a big thing.
+In recent years, test automation has become sort of a big thing.
 All software houses suddenly want their QA (Quality Assurance) specialists to turn into QAA (Quality Assurance Automation) engineers.
 And it’s a good thing.
 However, the road to the Automation Paradise is pretty rocky.
 Trust me, we’ve travelled it for quite a long time here in The Software House.
 The good thing is that you can now learn from our mistakes.
 And, on top of that, you can use Kakunin – the open-source framework which we’ve developed along the way.

 It’s the automation, stupid!

 Let’s face it: the more complicated a web app is, the more important the role of a Quality Assurance team becomes.
 In many cases, manual tests are all you need.
 You can simulate the user’s activity, check all the modules, verify the design… However, with every new feature and every new version of the app, manual tests get more and more inefficient.
 And automated ones become a necessity.

 It’s especially noticeable when speaking of regression testing.
 But there are even more situations when automating the tests can be of great help.
 Firstly, such automation goes along well with the good practices of Continuous Integration (CI) and Continuous Delivery (CD).
 Secondly, while every manual tester has his/her own way of doing things, automated testing scenarios can be highly standardised.
 Thirdly, well-written automated tests can be executed by virtually any development team member.
 And at any time.